jkeirstead/scholar/README.md

 The scholar R package provides functions to extract citation data from [Google Scholar](http://scholar.google.com).
 In addition to retrieving basic information about a single scholar, the package also allows you to compare multiple scholars and predict future h-index values.

+*The scholar package is no longer under active development.
+If you would like to continue development, please note the MIT License and contact me to coordinate transfer of the registered maintainer with CRAN for future releases.*

 ## Basic features

 Individual scholars are referenced by a unique character string, which can be found by searching for an author and inspecting the resulting scholar homepage.
 For example, the profile of physicist Richard Feynman is located at http://scholar.google.com/citations?user=B7vSqZsAAAAJ and so his unique id is `B7vSqZsAAAAJ`.